Best Running Shoes For Women

 Versatility is important, but it is also pretty subjective.
 Many runners prefer to stick to paved pathways and sidewalks, and wooded trails around their town.
 Others like the ability to switch gears from urban running to mountain running without changing their shoes.
 While selecting shoes for this list, we tried to ensure that the running shoes were well suited for both terrains, without sacrificing performance.

-Q: What makes the best running shoes?
+q: What makes a shoe the best for running?

-Q: What are neutral running shoes?
+q: What are neutral running shoes?

 Technically, yes.
 Should you?
 Probably not.
 There is a psychological effect that comes from the act of lacing up your running shoes.
 When you put those shoes on, your mind shifts into running gear and you are less likely to skip out on your training session.
 Furthermore, you shift your weight on your feet differently when you are running rather than when you are just standing or casually walking.
-The midsole foam conforms to your foot over time, and you would be robbing yourself additional benefit is the foam wasn’t conformed to a running foot.
+The midsole foam conforms to your foot over time, and you would be robbing yourself of additional benefits if the foam wasn’t conformed to a running foot.